 Use of Toast in the 1700s

 Over time, the upper classes had used and perfected their own mixtures of toothpaste.
 It remained extremely popular!
 In the 1700s, people again got crafty and decided to see how toast would do as a cleaning substance for teeth.
-Toast was introduced and was ground up into a fine powder.
+Toast was then introduced and was ground up into a powder.
 People would then proceed to scrub their teeth with the ground up toast.
-Using toast was very affordable for lower-class people, and there is no clear origin of when toast was first used as a cleaning substance for teeth.
+Using toast was very affordable for lower-class people, and there is not a way to tell the origin of when toast was first used as a cleaning substance for teeth.

 Use of Soap and Chalks in 1824

 Mixtures of toothpaste did not ever stop changing.
-In 1824, there was a Dentist named Dr. Peabody, who decided to add a new substance to the mix.
+In 1824, there was a Dentist named Dr. Peabody, who thought of a new substance to add to the mix.
 He took the ground up toast mixture that people were using and added soap to it in order to enhance the cleanliness of the paste.
-After a few decades, toothpaste makers added chalk to the mixtures.
+After some decades, toothpaste makers added chalk to the mixtures.
 The chalk created pastes that had a creamy consistency versus a rough one.

 Toothpaste Production in 1873